didny/ShapeOfSound/tutorials/wk06/SoSWk6.md

 ---
-# Week7
+# Week7 (after RW)
-Collective presentation then Groups consultation Presentation of music track (audio) + Review of technical and aesthetic development Production of a dirty prototype of final concept + CAD renders
+- Collective presentation then Groups consultation
+- Presentation of music track (audio) + Review of technical and aesthetic development
+- Production of a dirty prototype of final concept + CAD renders